kubernetes-sigs/gateway-api/geps/gep-4488/index.md

   // kubebuilder:validation:MaxItems=16
   Ports []BackendPort `json:"ports,omitempty"`

-  // FQDN specifies an external fully qualified domain name
+  // FQDN specifies the configuration for an FQDN backend.
+Only used if type is FQDN.
   // +optional
   FQDN *FQDNBackend `json:"fqdn,omitempty"`

+  // EndpointSelector specifies the configuration for an EndpointSelector backend.
+Only used if type is EndpointSelector.
+  // TODO: Reference EndpointSelector GEP once added.
+  // +optional
+  EndpointSelector *EndpointSelectorBackend `json:"endpointSelector,omitempty"`
 }

 // BackendTLSMode defines the TLS mode for backend connections.